Borda/pyBPDL/README.md

 ## Data

-We work on synthetic and also real images
+We work on synthetic and also real images.

 ### Synthetic datasets

-We have script `run_dataset_generate.py` which generate dataset with given configuration.
+We have script `run_dataset_generate.py` which generate a dataset with the given configuration.
 The images subsets are:

   1. **pure** images meaning they are generated just from the atlas
   2. **noise** images from (1) with added binary noise
-  3. **deform** images from (1) with applyed small elastic deformation
+  3. **deform** images from (1) with applied small elastic deformation
   4. **deform&noise** images from (3) with added binary noise

 both for binary and fuzzy images.
-Some parameters like number of patterns and image size (2D or 3D) are parameters passed to the script Other parameters like noise and deformation ratio are specified in the script.
+Some parameters like number of patterns and image size (2D or 3D) are parameters passed to the script Other parameters like noise and deformation ratio, are specified in the script.

 ```bash
 python experiments/run_dataset_generate.py \